andreasemeraro/PlaSim-analysis/README.md

 **NOTE 2: Some of the linked files can be too heavy to be opened on github.
 Therefore, you have to donwnload them and open them with jupyter**

 ## PRE-REQUISITES ##
-1. Download cdo `sudo apt update && sudo apt install cdo`;
+1. Download cdo `sudo apt-get update && sudo apt install cdo`;
 2. Install netcdf `sudo apt-get install libnetcdf-dev libnetcdff-dev`;
 3. Install [Anaconda distribution](https://noviello.it/come-installare-anaconda-su-ubuntu-20-04-lts/) with Jupyter Notebook (except for the file in CDO and application) with the following important packages:
    - netcdf: